 Art is a powerful medium.
 It can express emotions, depict historical events, or capture someone’s character in a portrait.
 It may provide commentary on social and political issues.
 And, in Miami, it revitalized a neighborhood of abandoned warehouses into the lively Wynwood Arts District — a top tourist attraction and one of America’s best hipster neighborhoods.

-Made up of 70 art galleries, boutique retail shops, eateries, and bars, the Wynwood Arts District has become a can’t-miss attraction when visiting the Magic City.
+Made up of 70 art galleries, boutique retail shops, eateries, and bars, the Wynwood Arts District has become a can’t-miss attraction when visiting Magic City.

-In fact, the Wynwood Walls — an outdoor collection of large and vibrant murals created by world-renowned street artists — is ranked the No. 3 thing to do in Miami by TripAdvisor users and the No. 4 best things to do in Miami by U.S. News & World Report.
+In fact, Wynwood Walls — an outdoor collection of large and vibrant murals created by world-renowned street artists — is ranked the No. 4 thing to do in Miami by TripAdvisor users and the No. 4 best things to do in Miami by U.S. News & World Report.

-During my Miami vacation in March 2015, I visited the Wynwood Walls with a couple friends, Greg and Carl.
+During my Miami vacation in March 2015, I visited Wynwood Walls with a couple friends.
 The guys drove down from the West Palm Beach area, stopping to pick me up at my Surfside hotel.
 From there, it was about a 30-minute drive to Wynwood, where we fairly easily found parking and set off the explore Miami’s street art scene.

 At this common selfie and Instagram hot spot, I stopped for a quick pose in front of my favorite mural by Brooklyn-based artist Maya Hayuk at Wynwood Walls.
 As you explore Wynwood Walls and the surrounding neighborhood, you’ll want to keep your camera or phone handy.